-2. In conjunction with the detailed site plan, a Type II tree conservation plan shall be approved.
+2. In conjunction with the Detailed Site Plan, a Type II Tree Conservation Plan shall be approved.

-A revised Type I tree conservation plan (TCPI) was originally submitted with the current application; however, a Type II tree conservation plan (TCPII) is required to be submitted with a special exception site plan.
+A revised Type I Tree Conservation Plan (TCPI) was originally submitted with the instant Application; however, a Type II Tree Conservation Plan (TCPII) is required to be submitted with a Special Exception site Plan.
 A TCPII was previously submitted with Detailed Site Plan DSP-10018, but did not move forward to approval; however, the same TCPII number is retained for the site and will be applied.

-A TCPII has been submitted for review with the revised application, and will be addressed in later sections in this memorandum.
+A TCPII (Exhibit 118) has been submitted for review with the instant revised Application, and will be addressed.